 5 – Positive Space: The Mario aesthetic is brilliant at this, and one of the reasons it is so nice to look at.
 Mario, the collectible items, his enemies, the coins you collect, etc. are often drawn using hot, red colors that contrast vs. the environments that are cool colors like blues or greens, creating Positive/Negative space.
 Mario himself, with his reds, pops out a lot.

 6 – Good Shape: Some of the Mario maps, particularly SMW, create a good shape.
 Mario does so too when he puts on the different suits, creating new lines and angles in himself.
-These new suits are meant to give Mario new abilities, but also create interesting, contrasting shapes.
+These new suits are meant to give Mario new abilities, but also create interesting, contrasting shapes that complement these abilities.
+Keep in mind, these abilities are mechanically based and less from a character and thematic level.

 7 – Local Symmetries: Again, the platformer style doesn’t lend itself much to symmetries.
-Peach’s Castle in SM64 is largely symmetrical though.
-Also the only characters often symmetrical to each other are the enemies who are sometimes mirrors (like Red vs. Green Koopas), and Mario vs. Luigi.
-These symmetries are often very subtle.
+It can be argued that you encounter similar types of levels in each world at specific places (you often are traversing left to right with an enemy castle on the far right, repeatedly), and that Peach’s Castle in SM64 is largely symmetrical from an overworld perspective.
+From a character perspective, the only characters often symmetrical to each other are the enemies who are sometimes mirrors (like Red vs. Green Koopas), and Mario vs. Luigi.
+These symmetries are often more aesthetic and not from characterization.

 8 – Deep Interlock: This unfortunately is an area where Mario games often suffer; there’s rarely a case of a thing or item you didn’t think was important becoming important later.
 In many ways, there are just not enough elements because everything is simple in traditional Mario.
 Worlds are bounded and singular, characters don’t have arcs, and there really isn’t a story for mechanics to enhance.